-Philips proactively conducts internal Product Security Risk Assessments.
-When weaknesses are identified, our engineering teams define configuration changes and re-engineering efforts that will harden the system against outside threats.
-The same information also drives security design requirements for new products, integrated into Philips secure development lifecycle processes for all products and services.
+Philips proactively conducts internal Product Security assessments to identify potential security weaknesses.
+Armed with this information, our engineering teams often define configuration changes and re-engineering efforts that will harden the system against outside threats.
+The same information also drives security design requirements for new products, integrated into Philips secure development life-cycle processes for all products and services.
 The Philips Product Security Policy requires Security Designed In objectives as part of all new product creation efforts.

-Monitoring and response to incidents and vulnerabilities
+Monitoring and Response to Incidents and Vulnerabilities

-Philips Product engineering groups monitor new security vulnerabilities on an ongoing basis, including those identified by third-party software and operating system vendors and those reported from healthcare enterprises.
+Product engineering groups within Philips monitor new security vulnerabilities on an ongoing basis, including those identified by third-party software and operating system vendors and those reported from healthcare enterprises.
 A global network of Product Security Officers and their teams collect and manage information and address identified vulnerabilities that may affect Philips products and solutions.

-When cyber attacks or other incidents are detected or reported, Philips Product Security Incident Response Teams evaluate each real or potential incident with an explicit threat/vulnerability/risk assessment, coordinate a unified response with teams across Philips, communicate status, and follow through to investigate and address security events in accordance with our Product Security Policy framework.
+When risk events, cyber-security attacks, or incidents are detected or reported, Philips Product Security Incident Response Teams evaluate each real or potential incident with an explicit threat/vulnerability/risk assessment, coordinate a unified response with teams across Philips, communicate status, and follow through to investigate and address security events in accordance with our Product Security policy framework.

-Philips Secure Product Development Lifecycle - Security Designed In
+Philips Secure Development Lifecycle (SDLC) - Security by Design

-Industry trends have shown that cyberattacks are moving to the application layer of products and pose a significant threat to customers and patient information over the Internet of Things.
+Industry trends have shown that cyberattacks are moving to the application layer of products and pose a significant threat to customers and patient information over the Internet of Things (IoT).
 According to data collected by the Internet Storm Center, over 70% of attacks on networks are against the application layer.
-To strengthen the resiliency of our products and services, Philips strengthens our product realization process with capabilities, components, and techniques, including practices that align to standards such as ISO 27034, a practical and well-tested means of incorporating security and privacy in the software development process.
+To strengthen the resiliency of our products and services, Philips strengthens our product realization process with capabilities, components, and techniques, including practices that align to ISO standards such as ISO 27034, a practical and well-tested means of incorporating security and Privacy within the software development process.

-When leveraging this methodology, requirements and controls are addressed at each phase of the Secure Product Development Lifecycle, including the use of Product Security Risk Assessment, privacy compliance assessment (e.g., data privacy impact assessment) processes, privacy by design practices, static code analysis, third-party SBOM analysis, ethical penetration testing, and continuous product security training across the Philips organization.
-While tools and processes are key to the Philips Secure Product Development Lifecycle, Security Designed In is a mindset that requires an end-to-end approach that begins with architecture and high-level design, then progresses through to coding, testing, and post-market support.
+Leveraging this methodology, requirements and controls are addresse at each phase of the secure developmer life-cycle, including the use of Product Security Risk Assessment (PSRA), privacy compliance assessment (e.g. DPIA) processes, privacy by design practices, static code analysis, third party Software Bill of Materials (SBOM) analysis, ethical penetration testing, and continuous product security training across the Philips organization.
+While tools and processes are key to the Philips SDLC, Security by Design is a mindset that requires an end-to-end approach that begins with architecture and high-level design, which progresses through to coding, testing, and post-market support.